ycz-lovelife/nyc-commercial_Office_Renting/README.md

 ## Next Step
-Some additional features may have great contribution into the model. <br> For example:
+Some additional features may have great contribution to the model. <br> For example:
 - How many restaurants/Cafe/shops are nearby in walking distance?
 - Is onsite parking available?
 For what rate?